 Why Choose a Trade Career in California?

-California’s economy drives constant demand for skilled workers in construction, transportation, energy, and healthcare.
+California’s economy drives ongoing hiring needs for skilled workers in construction, transportation, energy, and healthcare.
 Trade schools offer a faster path to employment compared to a four-year degree.

 Regulation Note: Many trades require safety certifications like OSHA 10 or OSHA 30 for certain job sites.